 Architecturally, courtyards add a design element that creates connectivity between interior and exterior space.
-The open air oasis, a rarity in dense cities, provides a multifunctional extension of living space ideal for entertaining, gardening, yoga and star gazing, right in the middle of a restless city.
-Unlike a yard, courtyards carved out in the center of a building provides a private tranquil space for homeowners, or buffered space for apartment dwellers in courtyard apartments.
+The open-air oasis, a rarity in dense cities, provides a multifunctional extension of living space ideal for entertaining, gardening, yoga, and stargazing, right in the middle of a restless city.
+Unlike a yard, courtyards carved out in the center of a building provides a private tranquil space for homeowners or buffered space for apartment dwellers in courtyard apartments.

 Courtyards can be the heart of a building where natural light and warmth permeate throughout the space.
-Our office and showroom, housed in our recently completed adaptive reuse project, has a beautiful courtyard complete with a custom, wood burning pizza oven, and our clients at Jordano Photography were completely on board when we suggested adding a rear courtyard to their studio.
+Our office and showroom, housed in our recently completed adaptive reuse project, has a beautiful courtyard complete with a custom, wood-burning pizza oven; our clients at Jordano Photography were completely on board when we suggested adding a rear courtyard to their studio.

 Courtyards Around the World

 The first courtyards were conceived in Syria and Iraq many thousands of years ago, providing a safe place to keep livestock overnight without sharing their breakfast.
 They are currently associated with French Quarter/NOLA architecture, where it makes sense to include an outdoor room to promote cross-breeze in large, sweltering homes.
 They could also be built around trees.
 But what about a full-on four-season zone like Chicago?

 Connecting with Nature

 Living in a hyperconnected environment has been scientifically proven to induce stress, feelings of loneliness, and people yearn to connect to the world we live in.
 Natural environments and having access to outdoor space can positively impact physical and mental health, and the benefits of connecting with nature can improve well-being.